About the Society

 The New Cranmer Society is:

-A movement within the Anglican Church of Melbourne encouraging the promotion of the Good News of Jesus in ways which can be heard and understood.
+A movement within the Anglican Church in Melbourne encouraging the promotion of the Good News of Jesus and advancing the diocesan vision to “Make the Word of God Fully Known”.

 The New Cranmer Society promotes: